 SEO is so important because it allows prospects to find you.
 Lawyers should remember that SEO is not just what they do on their website (on-page SEO), but also what they do on other websites and social media (off-site SEO).

 Actionable SEO Tips for Lawyers

 If you are ready to start leveraging SEO to get your practice noticed online and propel your law firm forward, we suggest that you jump-start your online marketing strategy efforts using these actionable tips:

 - Conduct thorough keyword research and market research

 - Identify or redefine your target clients for quality leads

 - Be consistent

 The last tip is probably the most important.
 Bringing in an outside agency of digital marketers that specializes in brand building and SEO is the most efficient way to get noticed, climb the search engine rankings, and drive relevant traffic to your site.

 Keep in mind that these tips are meant to serve as a general starting point.
-If you want more comprehensive guidance on SEO for attorneys, we suggest checking out this guide.
+If you want more comprehensive guidance, we suggest checking out SEO for Lawyers guide.